6 Steps to Sustainable Succession Management

 Succession is a process that can take years, and it is never too early to start planning.

 Robert J. Traphagen

 Robert Traphagen, CPA, CGMA, is the managing partner of Traphagen CPAs & Wealth Advisors.
-He is a past president of the NJCPA and is a trustee of the NJ-CPA-PAC.
-He can be reached at email@example.com.
+He is a past NJCPA president, a member of several interest groups and can be reached at email@example.com.